Facilities (FCM) Waste

 - Outside Contractor Guide

-Leaking ballast must be managed as hazardous waste and separated from the non-leaking ballasts and labeled as USED PCB LEAKING BALLASTS.
+Leaking ballasts must be managed as hazardous waste and separated from the non-leaking ballasts and labeled as USED PCB LEAKING BALLASTS.

 Non-Leaking, Non- PCB ballasts